 The general admission requirements are found in the section “Graduate Admission Requirements.”
-In addition to the requirements listed, students must hold a bachelor’s degree in mathematics or a bachelor’s degree in some other field with extensive coursework in mathematics.
+In addition to the requirements listed, students must hold a bachelor’s degree in mathematics or a bachelor’s degree in some other field with extensive coursework in mathematics, as well as submit one letter of recommendation from a department supervisor or school administrator.

 A minimum of 30 semester hours of graduate credit must be earned at Aurora University in order to receive this degree.
 A maximum of six semester hours of graduate credit may be transferred from a regionally accredited college or university and applied to the requirements of this degree.
 Any coursework submitted for transfer must be approved by the mathematics program faculty and the chair of the division.